 My research seeks to elucidate the cognitive, affective, and behavioral processes that maintain emotional disorders and the pathways by which psychological treatments can change those processes.
 By identifying mechanisms of disorder and change, I hope to advance the development and dissemination of targeted, scalable, and personalized interventions.
 I also have interests in methodology and open science.

-I am excited to start clinical internship at the Stony Brook University Consortium this fall, where I will work with Jessica Schleider, PhD, and colleagues in the Lab for Scalable Mental Health.
+I am currently on clinical internship at the Stony Brook University Consortium and working with Jessica Schleider, PhD, and colleagues in the Lab for Scalable Mental Health at Northwestern University.

 Before graduate school, I was the research coordinator for the Behavioral Research and Therapy Clinics at the University of Washington.
 I received a BS in psychology and a BA in philosophy from Tulane University and an MA in clinical psychology from UVA.